See Cape Town’s first net zero carbon ...

 150g sugar

-For the whipped goats milk yoghurt:
+For the seasoned goat’s milk yoghurt:

-250g goat's milk yoghurt (place yoghurt in cheesecloth and colander overnight over a bowl, this will catch the whey from the yoghurt leaving a more intensely flavoured yoghurt).
+250g goat's milk yoghurt (place yoghurt in cheesecloth and colander overnight over a bowl; this will catch the whey from the yoghurt leaving a more intensely flavoured yoghurt).

 250g whipped cream (whipped to soft peaks)